Training Read time: 29 minutes

 Understanding and calculating training costs: A combination of direct and indirect expenses

-To effectively manage and optimise your training initiatives, it's essential to have a comprehensive understanding of the associated costs.
+To effectively manage and optimise your training initiatives, it’s essential to have a comprehensive understanding of the associated costs.
 The following sections will delve into the various components contributing to training expenses, covering direct and indirect costs.
-This detailed exploration will provide you with the necessary tools to calculate the cost of training within your organisation more accurately.
+This detailed exploration will provide you with the necessary tools to calculate training cost within your organisation more accurately.

 Direct costs: The billed items for training